-The most important thing is to take all available opportunities to raise the subject and ask the question so that your patients feel comfortable and safe talking to you.
+Take any available opportunity to raise the subject and ask the question.
+Try to ensure that patients feel comfortable and safe talking to you.
 They might also feel comfortable talking to another staff member.

 Family Violence Quality Improvement (QI) Project 2021

-Now more than ever general practice has a vital role to play in caring for people experiencing family violence.
+Now more than ever, general practice plays a vital role in caring for people experiencing family violence.

 Research has also found that there is a spike in family violence during major crises and disasters.
-There is already evidence that family violence in the Melbourne area has risen sharply during the pandemic and resulting stay at home restrictions.
+Annual crime statistics suggest Victoria’s COVID-19 stay-at-home restrictions may have driven record-high family violence rates.

 Education and training

-There are also a number of organisations which offer education and training on identifying and responding to family violence.
-Subscribe to the North Western Melbourne PHN fortnightly newsletter to receive updates on upcoming sessions.
+Several organisations offer education and training on identifying and responding to family violence.
+Subscribe to our fortnightly newsletter for information about upcoming sessions.

-1800RESPECT: has a number of free webinars, with topics ranging from improving cultural understanding in Aboriginal and Torres Strait Islander communities, to violence against women and their children, and understanding LGBTIQ domestic and family violence.
+- 1800RESPECT has a number of free webinars, with topics ranging from improving cultural understanding in Aboriginal and Torres Strait Islander communities, to violence against women and children, and understanding LGBTIQ domestic and family violence.

 Resources for health professionals